|

 PT global operations/expert: Can onboard internal and external users to all organizations, sub-organizations, or sites within the Powertrain portal.

-PT country admin: Can onboard internal and external users to all organizations, sub-organizations, or sites that belong to the country within
+PT country admin: Can onboard internal and external users to all organizations, sub-organizations, or sites that belong to the country within the Powertrain portal.

 PT principal user/External principal user: Can onboard internal users within authorized organizations of the Powertrain portal.
 The PT principal user role applies only to the home organization.
 For other organizations External principal user role is applicable.
 The following limitations apply: